TheRealLorenz/dotlink/README.md

 dotlink relies on a config file, named `dotlink.toml`.

-In the config file you can specify multiple presets, where every presets is a vector for entries.
+In the config file you can specify multiple presets, where every presets is a vector of entries.

 Presets are top level keys of the config file.